 The primary purpose of this part of the journal is to provide high-quality examples of student work that represents the passion that underlies the EvoS experience for undergraduate students.
 While this section of the journal was designed with undergraduates involved in EvoS programs in mind, we welcome submissions from undergraduate students at all colleges and universities, regardless of whether they are part of an EvoS Program.

 All student submissions need to be made in conjunction with a faculty advisor, even if the student is the sole author on the paper.
 The faculty advisor agrees to oversee the submission process, including assisting with revisions should a revised manuscript be invited by the journal staff.
-When the paper is completed in line with the submission guidelines on this page, student authors have to submit the work to (firstname.lastname@example.org), including the name of the faculty advisor in the cover letter and cc-ing the faculty advisor, or the submission will not be considered.
+When the paper is completed in line with the submission guidelines on this page, student authors have to submit the work via the Submissions Portal and include the name of the faculty advisor in the cover letter or the submission will not be considered.

 We organize the articles into two broad categories, as follows:

 These papers are reports of original research, using experimental or non-experimental methods, conducted in the laboratory, field settings, or using archival sources.
 Any papers connected to evolutionary theory are welcome.
 These may be, for instance, revised versions of research reports that present original data in the areas of evolutionary anthropology, biology, literary studies, or psychology.

 These papers summarize theoretical issues tied to evolutionary theory and/or review a relevant body of literature connected to evolutionary studies in a coherent fashion.
 Examples of such manuscripts that would be considered include a summary of the evolution of language, a review of research on some aspect of early hominid evolution, a coherent summary of different approaches to understanding the evolution of religion, etc. Topics within any academic area – connected by the thread of evolutionary theory – are acceptable.